 The global pedestrian detection systems market in cars was worth USD XX million in 2015 and is expected to reach USD XX million by 2022, at a CAGR of XX%.
 The global market for sensors, critical to pedestrian detection by automobiles, is ever expanding.

 Pedestrian detection technology includes auto-scanning of roadways ahead for pedestrians, notifications, and warnings issued to the driver and if the pre-decided distance is not maintained, the automobiles are designed to auto-brake.
 The radars and cameras, typically fitted in places on the vehicles from where spotting pedestrians can be easier, for example, the front and back of the vehicle on the windshields and bumpers respectively, are operational at a range of speeds and can go higher than 50 miles per hour.

 The high cost of systems and associated components, making it impossible to integrate sensors for pedestrian detection in mass market cars, ongoing research, inadequate research in updating existing research and a few other factors contribute to the bottlenecks in this market.
-The report segments the market for global pedestrian detection systems by type, region and vendors.
+The report global pedestrian detection systems market segmented by type, region and vendors.

 An increasing number of automobile manufacturers like Ford, Toyota and others are integrating sensors for pedestrian detection to enhance their product offerings.
 While most manufacturers are integrating sensors and cameras in new cars, other sensor based companies are offering add-on sensors that can be used in cars without pre-installed pedestrian detection systems and include names like Mobileye, among others.
 The largest market for automotive sensors is Europe, while the highest growth market is the Asia-Pacific, with a CAGR of over 7%.